mobian-zenfone3/recipes/README.md

 Building with disk encryption support will also require the package `cryptsetup` to be installed on your host.

-Do note that we recommend using Debian 12 (Bookworm) as previous versions didn't include the `yq` package.
+Do note that we recommend using Debian 13 (Trixie) as previous versions didn't include the `yq` package.

 Similarly, if you want to use F2FS for the root filesystem (which isn't such a